 Vegan + alcohol-free may sound like the ultimate level of restriction, but I am here to show you that it isn’t!

-Thankfully, there are many vegan-friendly alcohol brands who make non-alcoholic versions of their drinks.
-On top of this, there are many alcohol-free drinks brands who are incredibly inclusive and make sure to create their drinks with vegans in mind.
+Thankfully, there are many vegan-friendly alcohol brands that make non-alcoholic versions of their drinks.
+On top of this, there are many alcohol-free drinks brands that are incredibly inclusive and make sure to create their drinks with vegans in mind.

 So, in reality, sourcing good non-alcoholic vegan drinks is pretty easy.

 Picking the right ones for you though, that’s the hard part.
 Not all non-alcoholic drinks are made equal, and in all honesty, some are pretty crap.

 This is why I’ve put together this guide to my favourite go-to non-alcoholic vegan drinks.
 Included is a mix of drink types, including some that are completely alcohol-free and some that only have a tiny percentage of alcohol (never more than what you may find in the average burger roll though).

 Drinking alcohol can be fun, but there are many reasons why that temporary feeling of tipsiness may not be beneficial long-term.

 First of all, it may well be that you enjoy a drink but hate the hangovers.
 I have the most horrific hangovers, so I try and avoid drinking too much in one go and try and swap out an alcoholic drink for a non-alcoholic alternative.

 Secondly, it could be that you just don’t enjoy alcohol or the feeling of being tipsy.
 In this case, you may just enjoy having something that makes it look like you are having a drink.

 And really, there are many more reasons than what I have mentioned above.
 But for whatever reason you may be on the lookout for good vegan alcohol-free drinks, then read on to discover my favourites!